keerthanakn31/LIC-2/Current mirror.md

 # CURRENT MIRROR
-**AIM** : Design and analyse the Current Mirror circuit.<p><br>
+**AIM** : Design and analyse the Current Mirror circuit.<br>

 **THEORY** :
 <br> A current mirror is an electronic circuit designed to copy(or mirror) a reference current from one active device to another.
-It ensures that the output current remains nearly identical to the reference current, regardless of voltage variations or loading conditions.<p><br>
+It ensures that the output current remains nearly identical to the reference current, regardless of voltage variations or loading conditions.<br>

 **Basic principle**
-<p> The current mirror relies on the principle that identical transistors(BJTs or MOSFETs)operating at the same conditions will have the same current.<p><br>
+<p> The current mirror relies on the principle that identical transistors(BJTs or MOSFETs)operating at the same conditions will have the same current.<br>

 **For a BJT Current Mirror**
 <p> 1.If two identical BJTs(Q1 and Q2) have the same V_BE,they should conduct the same current.